acoustic-content-samples/wchtools-cli/README.md

       API URL: https://my11.digitalexperience.ibm.com/api/00000000-1111-2222-3333-444444444444
       User: myWCHusername@mycompany.com

-#### Using a Federated Identity (user) with Watson Content Hub tooling and APIs
+#### Using a Federated Identity (user) with Acoustic Content tooling and APIs

   Some user IBM ids are "Federated" accounts as described here:   https://www.ibm.com/support/knowledgecenter/SS3UMF/wch_q_a_watson_assistant/authentication_api_key.html

-  Federated user accounts may use the WCH Authoring UI with the user's username and password, but cannot use that same username and password for either WCH REST API access, or for use with wchtools, which uses those same WCH REST APIs.
+  Federated user accounts may use the Acoustic Content Authoring UI with the user's username and password, but cannot use that same username and password for either REST API access, or for use with wchtools, which uses those same Acoustic Content REST APIs.

   If your IBM id account is federated, you may receive an error when wchtools tries to authenticate that user to the WCH login API, indicating that you are trying to use a federated account.
 If this happens, you may instead create an API key as described in the following IBM Bluemix documentation, and then use "apikey" as the username and the value of that API key as the password, for both WCH REST APIs and for wchtools.

-#### Using an API key instead of a username and password, with Watson Content Hub tooling and APIs
+#### Using an API key instead of a username and password, with Acoustic Content tooling and APIs

-  You may authenticate to the Watson Content Hub login API via wchtools using an API key, instead of a username and password, whether or not your IBM id is associated with a federated user.
+  You may authenticate to the Acoustic Content login API via wchtools using an API key, instead of a username and password, whether or not your IBM id is associated with a federated user.
 While federated users, "must" authenticate with an API key, other users may also choose to do so.

 https://console.bluemix.net/docs/iam/userid_keys.html#userapikey